 On footsteps of ancient Anatolian Turkmens and Lycians

-Ancient Nomadic Adventure is an interactive tour of 16 days in which the guests will develop a deep understanding of Turkish textile, cuisine and local history.
+Ancient Nomadic Adventure is an interactive tour of 16 days in which our guests will develop a deep understanding of Turkish culture, Turkish textile, cuisine and local history.

-The history of Anatolian textiles will be pursued in Istanbul with visits to the museums and some shops in the grand bazaar.
+The history of Anatolian/Turkish textiles will be pursued in Istanbul with visits to the museums and some shops in the grand bazaar.
 Also, our guests will feel and experience the cosmopolitan infrastructure of the city while visiting religious and cultural centers such as the Jewish community center and Kadikoy market.
+The diversity of cultures, races, ethnicities and their impact on social life is strikingly harmonious all together.
 We should not forget to talk about delicious examples of Turkish cuisine which will be a festive occasion in each meal.

-The nomad way! this will be our real perception of the world for one week with real nomads.
-We will stay in the black nomad tent and migrate from one pasture to another.
-During this period, we will process wool from the fleece to the carpet and walk through forests and plains to arrive at one of the biggest nomadic encampment areas of Southwest Anatolia.
+The nomad way!
+This will be our real perception of the world for one week in company with real nomads.
+We will stay in the black nomad tent woven in a rug weaving loom by carpet weavers, and migrate from one pasture to another.
+During this period, we will process wool from the fleece to the carpet, understand and implement the basics of the textile weaving, and walk through forests and plains to arrive at one of the biggest nomadic encampment areas of Southwest Anatolia.
 Also, we will learn how to make Anatolian Turkmen bread and cheese together.

-We will visit ancient cities remaining from Lycians, Hellens, Romans, and Byzantines, and see their monumental art crafts in the museums to figure out how was the glory and richness of the area in ancient times.
+We will visit ancient cities remaining from Lycians, Hellens, Romans, and Byzantines, and see their monumental art crafts in the museums , we will try to imagine how the area and these ethnic cultures were the glorious and rich in ancient times.

-Day 2 – We will begin our journey by visiting the Turkish Islamic Arts Museum, one of the most famous museums in the world with its unique and beautiful carpet collection.
+Day 2 – We will begin our journey by visiting the Turkish Islamic Arts Museum, one of the most famous museums in the world with its unique and beautiful Turkish textiles and Antique Turkish Carpets collection.
 Carpets from the Seljuk era, early and classical period Ottoman workshop and village carpets; we will observe them with a technical view and try to understand the socio-cultural atmosphere in which those carpets are produced.
-After a small visit to the Spice Market, we will visit the Jewish center of Istanbul, and see Galata tower, talk about Genovese and Levantine heritage of the city with a small excursion of the neighborhood.
+After a small visit to the Spice Market, we will visit the Jewish center of Istanbul, obverve the Jewish Heritage of the ancient capital of an immense empire, and see Galata tower, talk about Genovese and Levantine heritage of the city with a small excursion of the neighborhood.
 Overnight in old Istanbul.
 B.L.D.

-Day 3- We explore Vakiflar (Turkish Foundation Directorate) Carpet museum with its extensive installation of carpets gathered from Mosques and state buildings, mostly coming from three major carpet making centers of Anatolia such as Ushak, Bergama, and Konya.
+Day 3- We explore Vakiflar (Turkish Foundation Directorate) Carpet museum with its extensive installation of carpets gathered from mosques and state buildings, mostly coming from rug weaving looms of three major carpet making centers of Anatolia such as Ushak, Bergama, and Konya.
 Some of the carpets exhibited survived from the 15th century.
-We will wander the back streets and hidden corners of the Grand Bazaar with Deniz in search of treasures.
-We also have an optional visit to major textile stores in the old district of Sultanahmet.
+We will wander in the back streets and hidden corners of the Grand Bazaar with Deniz in search of treasures.
+We also have an optional visits to the major textile galleries in the old district of Sultanahmet to see the most beautiful textile weavings of the country.
 Overnight in old Istanbul.
 B. L. DINNER on OWN.

 Day 4 – This day is dedicated to understand Istanbul in the past and Istanbul in Today.
 We begin the day with a Bosphorus tour and see the city by the sea, to understand its socio-cultural and historical infrastructure.
+Culture, ethnicity, diversity of people, all make a delightful harmony together.
 Then we will visit nearby the Kilim and ethnographic art Museum of Josephine Powell who had the reputation of “American Nomad” between Anatolian Turkmens.
 She donated all her textile art collection to KOC Family who exhibit them in an old Ottoman house.
 After lunch in the area, we will visit Sadberk Hanim Museum which is one of the great Anatolian textile and ethnographic art museums of Turkey.
-The museum contains over 20.000 artifacts including great Ottoman Textiles, costumes, Iznik ceramics, and ethnographic art objects.
+The museum contains over 20.000 artifacts including great Ottoman textile weaving wonders, costumes, Iznik ceramics, and ethnographic art objects.
 After a short transfer, we will arrive at Caddebostan, the Miami of Istanbul have a coffee, and move to the old neighborhood of Kadikoy.
-We will taste delightful meals of the Ottoman and Anatolian tradition after a small tour in the old market place.
+We will taste delightful meals of the Ottoman and Anatolian Turkish Cuisine after a small tour in the old market place.
 B.L.D.

 Day 5 – Morning flight to Dalaman, to the southwest of the Country and drive for 3-3,5 hours to arrive at our encampment in the center of the Western Taurus Mountains with 1.000 meter– 3000 feet of altitude.
-We will meet with our team, and settle within our big black nomad tent.
-Each guest will be given a chuval – a nomadic sack to keep his/her belongings into during the walking part of the tour.
-We will talk about the infrastructure of the tent and how to use it as a living room during the day and as a bedroom during the night.
-The dinner will be taken with a real nomad family, living nearly with goats and sheep, we will have the chance to see their authentic lifestyle.
+We will meet with our team, and settle in our big black nomad tent woven on looms by Turkish Carpet Weavers.
+Each guest will be given a chuval – a nomadic sack, hand-woven on a rug weaving loom to keep his/her belongings into during the walking part of the tour.
+We will talk about the technical infrastructure of the tent and how to use it as a living room during the day and as a bedroom during the night.
+The dinner will be taken in company with a real nomad family, living nearly with their cuople of hundreds goats and sheep, we will have the chance to see their authentic lifestyle.
 Overnight at the Camp.
 B.L.D.

 Day 6 – Migration day.
 We will wake up at 07:00 have our coffee and snacks made of walnut and molasses, upload animals with our personal sacks, and walk through old nomadic migration paths for 2.5 hours and arrive at our resting point at 10:30.
+This ancient migration path of Turkmens, a portion of the famous Lycian Way, is among Turkey’s best hiking trails.
 We will have a stopover there, have traditional Turkish breakfast, and lunch, relax and admire the beauty of the mother-nature between cedar and juniper trees.
 At 16:30 pm, we will start walking again for our night camp in the center of a cedar sea at 1800 meters of altitude, with plenty of thyme and flowers around.
 We will have a delicious Turkish village dinner.
 Overnight at camp in the black tent.
 B.L.D.

 Day 7 – Pasture day.
-We will wake up at 09:00, have breakfast, walk from the forest road to visit a nomad family living nearby, talk with them about their lifestyle, witness their wise and generous perception of life, talk about good old days.
+We will wake up at 09:00, have breakfast, walk from the forest road to visit a nomad family living nearby, talk chat with them about their lifestyle, witness their wise and generous perception of life, talk about good old days.
 Lunch in our tent.
 We will see a demonstration on how to comb and spin wool.
+This will be the very beginning of a process of textile weaving.
 Moreover, we will begin to dye yarn for our small production of textile together to be taken place in the following days.
 Your leader Deniz will talk about the technique of wool processing and dyeing.
 We also will have the chance to make our Anatolian Turkmen bread together.
 We will make and taste nomad bread in our meals and make it again when we need.
 Dinner and overnight in the black tent.
 B.L.D.

 Day 8 – Pasture day.
 This will be the wool dyeing and cheese making day.
 We will move around and profit from the benefit of the extremely beautiful nature, collect some herbs, use them in our tea, cheese, meal or dye process.
 We will dye wool together, make cheese, talk about chemistry in nature.
 Dinner and overnight in the black tent.
 B.L.D.